 She is, she says, setting the example.

 Her new home is crowded with clutter and complaints.
 Mingde frets about the cost of medical care.
 A frustrated Yinxi cries.
-Zhang stares vacantly at the ground as she talks.
+Zhang clutches her walking stick and stares vacantly as she talks.

 "I just wish I could die."